insightsengineering/cards/tests/testthat/_snaps/process_selectors.md

       process_formula_selectors(mtcars, variables = list(letters))
     Condition
       Error:
       !
-The `variables` argument must be a named list, list of formulas, or a single formula. i Review ?syntax (`?cards::syntax()`) for examples and details.
+The `variables` argument must be a named list, list of formulas, a single formula, or empty. i Review ?syntax (`?cards::syntax()`) for examples and details.

 # compute_formula_selector() selects the last assignment when multiple appear